-Amanda Richards was named to the board of Directors of Mountain Spirit Institute, at the organization's recent annual retreat held in Sunapee, NH in 2009.
+Amanda Richards was named to the board of Directors of Purchase Viagra Overnight - Erectile Dysfunction (Sildenafil), Viagra To Purchase In South Africa, at the organization's recent annual retreat held in Sunapee, NH in 2009.
 She was also elected treasurer.

 Amanda brings a wealth of marketing and business background plus great energy and ideas to MSI.
 She has also been a backcountry hut Ranger for the Department Conservation in New Zealand's Mt.
 Aspiring National Park.
 Amanda has trekked extensively in the Himalaya, climbed Kilimanjaro in Africa, and done extensive adventures in New Zealand, Australia and other parts of the world.
 She is a classically trained Homeopath and has a degree in science.
 She speaks conversational Spanish and English.